hyperledger/besu-docs/docs/HowTo/Deploy/Lite-Network-Monitor.md

 !!! important

     This example describes how to run EthStats Lite for a single Besu node.
-To run EthStats Lite for a network of nodes, each node requires you to start a [client](#3-client) for each node.
+Running EthStats Lite for a network requires starting a [client](#3-client) for each node in the network.

 ### 1. Server